An artistic exploration of perinatal mental health services in Scotland

-A benefit of running the session via Zoom was that participants could join from different geographical areas of Scotland.
+A benefit of running the session on Zoom was that participants could join from different geographical areas of Scotland.

-At the end of the project, participants were asked for their feedback on their involvement.
-Feedback was hugely positive with participants saying:
+At the end of the project, participants were asked about their involvement.
+Feedback was hugely positive, with participants saying:

-- They felt supported in how to use the art materials they had been provided with.
+- they felt supported to use the art materials they had been provided with

-- The monthly sessions were helpful from an emotional point of view, with all of them reporting benefits from the peer support element of the project.
+- the monthly sessions were helpful from an emotional point of view

 Presenting experiences artistically takes the experience one step back from the individual.
 Sharing your story can be a difficult experience, no matter how much you want to do it, and how much you want to use it to help other people.
 By creating a network, and appreciating the contribution of the artists, the project empowered us to be involved.
 We received arts materials and learned skills that we could go on to use in other aspects of our life, including without children (my water-colour palate is now well used by my daughter!).
 We weren’t just being asked to “stand up and tell our story”, we got something out of it too, via the support of the group, and the arts materials, and the self-esteem boost we could take from seeing our artwork and story displayed publicly.

 It allows you to showcase the moment a person has captured their own individual experience using a creative format.
 Each person has their own unique story to tell and capturing this in such a unique way means people can gain a deeper understanding of what perinatal mental illness is and how it affects people.
 It is also open to interpretation and I think can go a lot deeper than words alone can.